IanKnop/SmartHomeUI/README.md

 # Smart Home UI
-#### by Ian Knop

 ## Introduction

-The *Smart Home UI* is a PHP/JavaScript based user interface for controlling devices via tablet (i.e. wall mounted) or web browser.
+The __Smart Home UI__ is a PHP/JavaScript based user interface for controlling devices via tablet (i.e. wall mounted) or web browser.
 Due to its modular design it can be used in a variety of use-cases in which users should be able to invoke actions (i.e. smart lighting) via graphical user interface.

 ## Getting Started / Preconditions